craftcms/docs/docs/commerce/4.x/orders-carts.md

 A logged-in customer’s cart is stored in a cookie that persists across sessions, so they can close their browser and return to the store without losing their cart.

+If the customer logs out, their cart will automatically be forgotten.

-You can call the `forgetCart()` method directly, however, to remove the current cart cookie.
+You can call the `forgetCart()` method manually to remove the current cart cookie.
 The cart itself will not be deleted, but disassociated with any sessions until it’s loaded again.

 ::: code
 ```twig